-This application is referred to the Southern Planning Committee as it involves a residential development of more than 10 dwellings.
+This application is referred to the Strategic Planning Board as it involves a 'significant departure' from policy.

 DESCRIPTION OF SITE AND CONTEXT

 The site is located between the settlements of Crewe and Nantwich.
 It measures approx 1.67 hectares and comprises of the residential curtilage of 11 Eastern Road and pony fields to the rear of residential properties fronting Eastern Road on the south eastern edge of Willaston.